 5. Make Pins Searchable

-Keep in mind that Pinterest has evolved over the years is more of a search engine than a social network.
-With more than 50 billion Pins on any number of topics (1.7 billion recipe Pins alone), marketers need to focus on making their content as searchable as possible.
-Learn more on how to do this in our AdWeek’s Social Daily Pro op-ed.
+Keep in mind that Pinterest has evolved over the years as more of a search engine than a social network.
+With more than 200 billion pins on any number of topics (1.7 billion recipe Pins alone), marketers need to focus on making their content as searchable as possible.